What is inclusive learning and teaching and why is it important?

 "I feel as though more could be done to address student welfare, in particular those who struggle with the pressures of exam periods/stressful terms.
 I am aware that there are workshops for this kind of thing, but more people struggle with it than meets the eye and I sometimes felt as though we were perceived/treated as high achieving students when in reality we are human beings who are affected by the course in all sorts of intangible ways"

-- It’s a legal requirement under the Equality Act (2010) that outlaws direct and indirect discrimination on the grounds of the protected characteristics including age, disability, ethnicity, gender, gender reassignment, religion/belief and sexual orientation and requires us to take positive steps to promote equality.
+- It’s a legal requirement under the Equality Act (2010) that outlaws direct and indirect discrimination on the grounds of the protected characteristics including age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion/belief, sex and sexual orientation requires us to take positive steps to promote equality.

 - In 2016 allocation of the Disabled Students Allowance which paid for things like individual students’ note-takers has changed considerably.
 For guidance contact the Disability Advisory Service.
 As a result of funding cuts the onus is now in universities to make their teaching and learning more inclusive generally.